+I'm very pragmatic, but not without a weird playful side.
 I'm a cuddler, a writer, a painter, an agnostic Unitarian Universalist, liberal on most political subjects, extroverted in the Summer, and introverted in the Winter.

 I ride my bicycle everywhere, and I do all my own bike maintenance.

+When I want to be social, I often like to go out dancing or to karaoke at a bar, but nothing beats a chill house party.
 When I don't want to be particularly social, you can find me either reading a book, playing on my computer, bingeing on a TV series, or submitting to my studies.

 I once set my OkC account to "include me in searches for women," and left it that way overnight.
 When I woke up in the morning, I had over forty quickmatch alerts, all from straight men who very obviously just clicked the star-button without glancing at so much as my photos, let alone my profile.
 It baffles me that any women take this site seriously.